devbret/youtube-playlists-tracker-app/README.md

 ## Other Considerations

+Below you will find information not covered in the installation and use sections above.
+Including the abilities this repo is intended to demonstrate and information.
+As well as an overview of the license this code is made available with.
+And a way to contact the maintainer with questions, suggestions and collaboration opportunities.

+### Abilities Demonstrated

 This project repo is intended to demonstrate an ability to do the following:

 - Provide a CRUD system for storing, organizing, updating and deleting video game playlist records from a local `.json` file